AI-and-Blockchain/S24_Proof_of_Vision_Tokens/python/model/README.md

 ```
 ## Features
-1. Image Processing: Filters and prepares images for classification.
+* Image Processing: Filters and prepares images for classification.
-2. Model Prediction: Utilizes TensorFlow to predict image labels based on the trained model.
+* Model Prediction: Utilizes TensorFlow to predict image labels based on the trained model.
-3. Server Communication: Sends predicted labels back to the server via a PUT request.
+* Server Communication: Sends predicted labels back to the server via a PUT request.

+## License
+MIT